chrishadrian/Leetcode-grind/README.md

 4. Fizz Buzz (https://leetcode.com/problems/fizz-buzz/)
 5. Middle of the Linked List (https://leetcode.com/problems/middle-of-the-linked-list/)
 6. The K Weakest Rows in a Matrix (https://leetcode.com/problems/the-k-weakest-rows-in-a-matrix/)
+7. Number of Steps to Reduce a Number to Zero (https://leetcode.com/problems/number-of-steps-to-reduce-a-number-to-zero/)